Schloss Nörvenich

-Schloss Nörvenich is a schloss in Nörvenich near Cologne, Germany.
+Schloss Nörvenich is a schloss in Nörvenich, situated between Aachen and Cologne, Germany.
+In 21st century, Schloss Nörvenich has been hosting weddings and other events.

 History

+Origin and early construction phase excavations by the Bonn State Museum in 1982 revealed that a smaller, demolished castle from the mid-14th century once stood at the current site.
+High medieval Pingsdorf pottery was recovered from a post pit.
+Two well fillings were excavated in the mansion cellar.

-The schloss was established in around 1400 by Wilhelm von Vlatten and was remodeled on numerous occasions over the centuries.
+Schloss Nörvenich, formerly known as Gymnicher Burg, is located in Nörvenich, Düren district, North Rhine-Westphalia.
+It was established in around 1400 by bailiff Wilhelm von Vlatten.
+The castle was initially built as a two-part Wasserburg with the main structure and outer bailey facing south.

 In the 15th century, the property fell through marriage to Konrad Scheiffart von Merode-Bornheim.
 Wilhelm Scheiffart von Merode and his wife Agnes von Bylandt enlarged the house in the middle of the 16th century to the West Wing.
 At the end of the 16th century, the castle fell through marriage to Baron Johann Otto von Gymnich, whose family remained in possession of it until the 19th century.
 It then passed to Count Wolff-Metternich von Gymnich, and became known for a period as Schloss Gymnich.

+In the 18th century, it was expanded into a castle, and fortificated with a moat between the main and outer bailey.
+The outer trench zone, which was filled in 1902, has been dredged again by 1979 and used as a sculpture garden.